StefanDK/PCAxis.Menu.PostGresDatamodelMenu/README.md

-# PCAxis.Menu.OracleDatamodelMenu
+# PCAxis.Menu.PostGresDatamodelMenu
-DatamodelMenu implementation for usage with Oracle
+DatamodelMenu implementation for usage with PostGres